 Your work permit will give you full employment rights to work for a Panamanian company or to work as a self-employed person.

 The application fee for a Panama Work Permit is less than USD $500.

 Please see our page for more information on Panama Work Permits.

 Do you need a Panama Friendly Nations Visa Lawyer?

-You must have a Panamanian certified lawyer to submit your application.
-You can’t do it on your own.
+By law, you must have a Panamanian certified lawyer to submit your application.
+You are not allowed to submit your application personally.

 This cost should not be wasted money.
 A good lawyer will save you time, money, and hassle.
 A Panama Friendly Nations Visa lawyer will know the process and understand the requirements.
 They’ll know where to speed up the visa application process, and understand which parts are non-negotiable.